Disability Discrimination Attorneys in San Bernardino

 Trusted Plaintiff-Side Law Firm Representing Only Executives and Employees

 A vital component to being considered disabled under the Americans with Disabilities Act (“ADA”) is that you must, with or without reasonable accommodation, be able to perform the essential functions of the work that you already occupy or that you are seeking.
 Accordingly, someone is disabled under the ADA if he has a physical or mental impairment which substantially limits one or more major life activity, has a record of the impairment or is regarded as having the impairment.
-Therefore, if you fall under this category, then under the ADA your employer must provide you with reasonable accommodation unless that would create undue hardship on the employer.
+Therefore, if you fall under this category, then under the ADA your employer must provide you with reasonable accommodation unless that would create an undue hardship on the employer.

 These types of cases and what is considered “reasonable accommodation” and “undue hardship” are fact-specific.
-Contact our office by calling 877-789-9707 or completing the online form and we can assist you with determining whether your employer must provide you with the reasonable accommodation.
+Contact our office by calling 877-789-9707 or completing the online form and we can assist you in determining whether your employer must provide you with reasonable accommodation.
 Please note that the employer must have 15 or more employees for each working day within 20 or more calendar weeks to be required to comply with the ADA.
 Similar to discrimination cases under Title VII of the Civil Rights Act of 1964 (“Title VII”), the applicant/employee must file a charge of discrimination with the California state agency or the Equal Employment Opportunity Commission (“EEOC”).
 Each of these agencies has specific time limitations for filing the charges.
 Consequently, after said charges are filed, the agency would grant the Right to Sue letter which we then use to file the complaint in court.

 As ADA Lawyers, We Remain Current On Rules and Cases To Better Serve Our Clients